algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 - integration of the F# language to a C library and to C++.
 - creation of a library using native F# code.
 - scripting of the required functions for using the native code of F#.
+- writing of a working manual for using the F# binding.

 ## 3.2.
 Out Of Scope
 Because of the time and resources constraints, we could only include these features in the future versions :
 - shown demonstration of using F# language for compiling an engine's project.
 - binding with newer version of F#.
-- writing a working manual for using the F# binding.

 ## 3.3.
 Deadline
 The deadline for the V0 is in February 17th 2023.